rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 - the L2 cache, visible by all threads,
 - the L1 cache, visible by all threads of a block.

 As discussed in [my blog post on the cost of communications](post2.md), on recent GPUs (V/A/H/B100) it takes 50-100x more time to load a non cached FP64 double from DRAM up to registers than computing a `FMA` (fused multiply-add) math operation on that number.
-I call this ratio the **flop per load** (FPL).
 The cache hierarchy does mitigates that number.
 If the L1 cache hits, the memory request will be much faster, with a FPL of "only" 5-10x.
 For the L2 cache, the factor is about 10-50x.
 But it remains that every access to global memory *is* more expensive than a register manipulation by a factor of at least 5-10x.
 Thus you should avoid them *at all cost*.

 ### 1. Minimize redundant thread-level global memory accesses